Your Ad Here

 .

-Freight handling via pier stations was a very simple but laborsome affair.
-Use of pier stations were expeditious and very direct.
+Freight handling via pier stations was a very simple but laborsome affair, but pier stations were expeditious and very direct.
 There were two methods used for the transfer of freight to and from pier stations, and both utilized station / platform carfloats brought to the pier via the railroad's tugboat.

 In diagram 1, the carfloats are first accessed by doors on the sides of the pier shed.
 The pier sheds had doors placed at intervals for this purpose.
 Bridge plates (in yellow) usually made of steel plate or wood planks, are used to "bridge the gap" between the pier shed and the doorway of a boxcar.